scrapbird/scrapbird.github.io/_posts/2017-11-09-chasing-necurs.md

 ![redzone greenzone network diagram](/images/necurs-network-diagram.png "redzone greenzone network diagram")

 The router is set up with three network adapters, one connected to the redzone, one connected to the greenzone and the other to the internet (well, it eventually gets there).
 The SMTP sinkhole has a single adapter connected to the greenzone and the other two hosts have a single adapter which is connected to the red zone.
 The pfsense router is in charge of handing out IP addresses on both networks.
-This way all traffic must pass through the router before it gets anywhere else and I have full control.
+This way all traffic must pass through the router before it gets anywhere else, and I easily have full control of packet flow.

 Additionally, the pfsense router is configured with a NAT rule which will forward all SMTP traffic to my SMTP sinkhole server.
 This is the only way traffic can pass from greenzone to redzone.